Aurora Research Associates

 As an intern engineer, Courtney assisted with on-site condition surveys for a number of significant historic properties, including Arlington House at Arlington National Cemetery, Woodlawn Plantation, the Arts of War sculptures on Arlington Memorial Bridge, and the National Holocaust Museum auxiliary building terra cotta cornice.
-Projects involved documenting existing condition, diagnosis of structural issues and recommendations for repair and remediation.
+Projects involved documenting existing conditions, diagnosis of structural issues, and recommendations for repair and remediation.

 Congressional Cemetery Monument Preservation Workshop

-Courtney participated in the National Park Service training course for historic cemetery survey, documentation and repair.
-The course, held at historic Congressional Cemetery in Washington, DC, included hands-on training in monument repair.
+Courtney participated in the National Park Service training course for historic cemetery surveys, documentation, and repair.
+The course, held at the historic Congressional Cemetery in Washington, D.C, included hands-on training in monument repair.

 Presentations and Publications

-“Innovative Mitigation in an Historic Agricultural Landscape: U.S. Highway 35 in Mason and Putnam Counties, WV.”
+“Innovative Mitigation in a Historic Agricultural Landscape: U.S. Highway 35 in Mason and Putnam Counties, WV.”
 Paper presented at the 7th Biennial Preserving the Historic Road Conference.
 Washington, DC, September 9-12, 2010.